zdravkov/kendo-docs/api/wrappers/jsp/stockchart/navigator-seriesitem-highlight-line.md

 # \<kendo:stockChart-navigator-seriesItem-highlight-line\>

 Line options for highlighted points.
-The color is computed automatically from the base point color.
+The color is computed automatically from the base point color.** Available only for candlestick series **

 #### Example
     <kendo:stockChart-navigator-seriesItem-highlight>